 Dr. Stephen Zawie (pronounced Zay-wee) is a Long Island native.
 His passion for veterinary medicine began by spending time at his father’s veterinary clinic from a young age.
 He left his home in Stony Brook to pursue his bachelor’s degree at The University of Maryland, College Park where he majored in Animal Science.
 He spent the next three years at Ross University in St. Kitts and finished his veterinary education at Louisiana State University in Baton Rouge.

 After veterinary school Dr. Zawie was accepted into one of the most prestigious and grueling internship programs at the Animal Medical Center in Manhattan.
 It was during this time that he honed his medical and surgical skills.
-He spent the next few years as an associate Veterinarian at progressive veterinary hospitals in Manhattan & Bayridge, Brooklyn, before deciding to open his own practice in Bensonhurst, Brooklyn, NY.
+He spent the next few years as an associate Veterinarian at progressive veterinary hospitals in Manhattan & Bayridge, Brooklyn, before deciding to open his own practice in Bensonhurst, Brooklyn.
+He opened his second location, Greenwood Veterinary Care in Greenwood Heights, Brooklyn in 2018.

 Renee Porfido, DVM